thabinhl21/pharmascopex/README.md

 2. Drug Discovery Mode: Discover which cell lines are most sensitive to a chosen drug

 ## Purpose
 This tool is strictly for preclinical, educational, and exploratory purposes.
-It is not intended to be provide medical or clinical recommendations.
+It is not intended to provide medical or clinical recommendations.

 ## Installation/Usage